-For riders ages 4 and up, sessions include both ground and riding interaction with a horse.
+For riders (minimum age 4) sessions include both ground and riding interaction with a horse.
 Lessons are led by PATH(Professional Association of Therapeutic Horsemanship) Intl.
 Certified Therapeutic Riding Instructors.
 Ground time includes grooming, leading, and getting to know the horse.
 During riding, the client participates in a wide variety of activities and maneuvers based on their personal riding ability.
 Riding lessons may be in our new covered arena, on our Sensory Trail to help with sensory challenges, or on our Nature Trail to provide a different riding experience.

 For our special needs riders, we create activities to engage them in their riding therapy.
 From playing games on horseback to learning life skills, our team creates interactive opportunities for the rider to learn more as they work on their riding skills.
 Beneficial to most with Physical Disabilities, Learning & Emotional Disabilities, Sensory Integration Dysfunction, Autism, Downs Syndrome, and Hearing & Visual Impairments.

 Therapeutic Horsemanship groups include up to 6 participants for equine growth and learning.
 The first session begins with a visit to each horse pasture.
 As participants observe the herd and herd dynamics, they learn how horses communicate with each other, the hierarchy of the herd, and how the herd resembles our family/work dynamics.
 Each group member will choose a horse from our very diverse herd.
 Over several weeks, participants will be guided by a Counselor and Equine Specialist as they develop a relationship with their horse and with the other group members.
 First Responders enjoy the peer support offered in a group setting.
 Through a wide variety of ground activities, participants will learn how to communicate effectively with their horse, learn how to regulate their emotions and be authentic, experience different horsemanship techniques, and discover a little about their own personalities.